Aniketbisht31/60DAYSML/README.md

 •i will be sharing my learnings through blogs

-•projects i made during the timeline
+•projects i made during the timeline or deadline

 •let's see how much i will grow

-• i know basics regrassion and theory-5/11/2025
+• i know basics regression and theory-5/11/2025

-•i will be creating one lab session after theory completion
+•i will be creating real practical labs session  after theory completion

 STAY TUNED LET'S GRIND